 - planting, harvesting or thinning forests

 - managing brush, weeds, and insects and other pests

 - completing controlled burns and slash disposal

-- · constructing and maintaining roads
+- constructing and maintaining roads

 - improving streams and wildlife habitat

 These and other activities may require landowners to file a Notification of Operations, obtain a permit to operate power-driven machinery, or use fire.
-Permits can be completed online in the FERNS system (ferns.odf.oregon.gov/E-Notification) or at ODF field offices across the state.
+Permits can be completed online in the Forest Activity Electronic Reporting and Notification System (FERNS) (ferns.odf.oregon.gov/E-Notification) or at ODF field offices across the state.